Enngage/kontent-ai-assets-report/readme.md

 `npm i`
 `npm start`

-CSV file will be created in the current folder.
+CSV & JSON files will be created in the current folder.